Worthing Pier temporary closure

 On 4th October we had alerted the businesses on the pier about the potential that we could need to close the pier on safety grounds, which we confirmed to them on 9th October.
 We had visited those businesses that were open on 8th October.

-We've given daily updates to our tenants on the pier since 7th October as we understand how damaging the closure is to their businesses.
-We're also continuing to explore how we could provide more assistance to them while they cannot operate as usual.
+We've given daily updates to our rate-paying tenants on the pier since 7th October as we understand how damaging the closure is to their businesses.
+We're continuing to explore how we could provide more assistance to them while they cannot operate as usual.

 What is happening now and in the future